metatoaster/mtj.jibber/README.rst

     $ pip install mtj.jibber

-This installs the latest stable released version of this package from the Python Package Index (pypi).
+This installs the latest stable release version of this package from the Python Package Index (pypi).
 If you wish to do so, you should follow the `documentation on that index page`_.